mixxxdj/mixxx/source/chapters/livebroadcasting.rst

 * You may have selected the :term:`Ogg Vorbis` format that is unsupported by Shoutcast servers.
 * You may need to check your firewall settings.
 Both Icecast and Shoutcast use two ports.
-If you are streaming on ex. port 8000 then you need to open up the next port also.
+If you are streaming on a port (for example, port 8000) then you need to open up the next port (port 8001) as well.
-* You may need to configure port forwarding if you are behind a router or your router will block requests to ex. port 8000.
+* You may need to configure port forwarding if you are behind a router or your router will block requests to your streaming port (for example, port 8000)

 .. _MP3 Streaming:

 Activate MP3 streaming support
 ==============================

-Due to licensing restrictions, :term:`MP3` streaming is not enabled per default.
+Due to licensing restrictions, :term:`MP3` streaming is not enabled by default.
 In order to enable MP3 streaming you must install the :term:`LAME` MP3 :term:`codec` yourself.
 The following section explains how you can do that.